golioth/docs/docs/reference/2-protocols/1-coap/7-limits.md

 timestamps to data packets by using `t`, `ts`, or `time` as the key.
 The Golioth LightDB Stream service will use the timestamp for the database entry instead of the time received.

+## Payload length

+We recommend that you limit your payload length to 1024 bytes.
+The expected result of sending larger payloads is [IP fragmentation](https://en.wikipedia.org/wiki/IP_fragmentation) which may result in unwanted retransmissions.